-After the 1880 renovation of the State House, it was now big enough to house everyone connected to the work done in this government building, but the writing was on the wall.
+After the 1880 renovation of the State House, it was now big enough to house everyone who had to work in this government building, but the writing was on the wall.
 In 1911, the new Arkansas State Capitol was finished, and the old State House was vacated, but not for long.
 Who wouldn’t love to have space in this glorious, well-loved place?

-The Arkansas School of Medical Sciences moved inside, making the Old State House the new headquarters for the Crossett Experiment.
+The Arkansas School of Medical Sciences moved in, making the Old State House the new headquarters for the Crossett Experiment.
 They made great discoveries here in conquering two diseases prevalent in the South: Hookworm and Malaria.
-They received global recognition for their treatments, as these treatments saved lives all over the world.
+They received global recognition for their treatments, which saved lives all over the world.

-In 1947, the Arkansas Legislature declared that the Old State House was now a museum, protecting it as a state treasure to be maintained by taxpayer money.
-People in Arkansas loved their Old State House and welcomed this occurrence.
+In 1947, the Arkansas Legislature declared that the Old State House was now a museum, worthy of protection it as a state treasure, to be maintained with taxpayer money.
+People in Arkansas loved their Old State House and welcomed this event.

-Because the interior and exterior architecture were not changed since the 1880s, The Old State Capitol Museum building was listed on the National Register of Historic Places in 1969.
+Because the interior and exterior architecture had not been changed since the 1880s, the Old State Capitol Museum building was listed on the National Register of Historic Places in 1969.
 There were “two periods of significance.”
-The years from 1825-to 1849 and from 1875 to 1899.
+The years 1825-to 1849, and from 1875 to 1899.

 HISTORY OF MANIFESTATIONS

 Having a career or reputation ruined can cause restless spirits.